 I think back.
 I had it good.
 I didn't know how good I had it.
 Like an idiot, I told Dad, "I'm fine living on my own.
 I got this.
 I'm just going to take what you've blessed me with, and hit the road.
 Thanks for everything, but I don't need you anymore."
 How wrong I was.

 This life is pathetic.
 I don't have anything left.
 No money.
 No bed.
 No food.
 I'm so hungry.
 I look at the stuff the pigs are eating.
 When I was living with Dad, that was appropriately called slop.
 Now, I'd give anything just to eat what they're eating.
-Heck, I'd give anything just to eat
+Heck, I'd give anything just to eat anything.
+This is absolutely miserable.

 I know what I have to do.
 I have to go back.
 It will be a big shot to my pride, but I don't care anymore.
 I would gladly give up my pride for a meal, a place to sleep, clothes that are cleaner than the ground I walk on.
 Dad's servants aren't even in the miserable state I'm in right now.
 I have to go back.